 Census Block Group: A collection of blocks, a block Group is the smallest geography for which sample data is tabulated.
 An ideal Block group has a population of 1,500 people, with populations ranging from 300 to 3000 people.

-Census Tract: Although a Census Tract is designed to be a relatively stable statistical subdivision of a county, they may change between Censuses because they are roughly based on population numbers.
+Census Tract: Although Census tracts are designed to be relatively stable statistical subdivisions of a county, they may change between Censuses because they are roughly based on population numbers.
 The ideal population of a Census tract is 4,000 people, but they may vary between 1,000 and 8,000 people.
 Although the tracts may change between Censuses, an effort is made to keep the areas comparable.
 For instance, a tract that had large population growth in the 1990 Census may have been split into two tracts for the 2000 Census, but those two tracts together retain the same boundaries as the original 1990 tract to allow a direct statistical comparison of the areas.

 Zip Code Tabulation Area (ZCTA): This geographic area is roughly equivalent to the U.S. Postal Service Zip Code areas (both 3 and 5 digit) we are all familiar with.
-Since Zip Codes do not always line up with Census defined Blocks, ZCTAs were created in order to allow tabulation of data for Zip Code areas.
-A Census Block in placed in the ZCTA that corresponds to the majority of Zip Codes assigned to addresses in that Block.
+Since Zip Codes do not always line up with Census-defined blocks, ZCTAs were created in order to allow tabulation of data for Zip Code areas.
+A Census Block is placed in the ZCTA that corresponds to the majority of Zip Codes assigned to addresses in that block.
 As a result, a ZCTA may not include all houses that receive mail in that Zip Code, but it is the best equivalent available.